Working with ORM: JPA and Hibernate

 Entity

-In JPA, an entity is a class in your code that represents a table in the database.
+Let’s recall what an entity is.
+An entity is a class in your code that represents a table in the database.
 For instance, the User class describes what user-related data we store.

 Imagine it as a business card.
 The card holds a person's name, job title, and contact information.
 In JPA, an entity class describes all the important characteristics of an object, just like a business card describes a person.